BrandiWudar15/Dice/README.md

    arguments to the objects' constructors and method calls.
 I also used the Point objects as arguments to assign coordinates to each shape, and I hard coded a number that serves as the objects position in the layer.
 After the objects were created, I called the getArea methods to compute the area of each object.
-The program then prints the object's area, coordinates, and position in the layer to the screen.
+The program then prints the object's area, coordinates, and position in the layer sequence to the screen.
 Each object is printed according to the toString methods in each object class.
 I then added the areas of each alike objects together and printed the total areas to the screen.
 I did this for each type of polygon object.